oauo/bevy_ui_improvements/readme.md

 # Bevy UI Stuff

+I want to preface this by saying I don't have much experience with Bevy, and these things are just things I've thought about while working on my game jam entry - they're very much not demands.
+The stuff I have implemented may not be the most ideal either, I know that macros exist which would simplify the StyleBuilder but I haven't used macros yet.

 ## In this repo

 - Rem and Em units - I think Rem is essential, but Em would be nice to have but it deals with inheretance and the use case is limited.